MacMannes/stackmob-docs/rest/api-docs.md

 }
 ```

-## Sending to a specific user(s)
+## Sending to a specific group(s)

 The payload dictionary is subject to the same rules as outlined in "Pushing to Tokens" above.
-Also, as mentioned above in "Registering Tokens", the users specified in the "userIds" list need not match user objects in your app, nor do you even need a user schema in your app to use this call.
-Any usernames, which do not have a device token associated with them will be ignored.
+Any groups which do not have a device token associated with them will be ignored.

 ```bash
 POST http://push.stackmob.com/notifications